Creating Accessible Flash Content

 Flash Accessibility Overview

-Adobe Flash content can be viewed on nearly all computers.
-The Flash technology, in a general sense, may be one of the most widely available technologies used on the web.
-For developers, the ability to program one multimedia presentation that can be viewed the same on nearly all computers makes the technology very appealing.
-However, for individuals with disabilities, Flash can introduce unique accessibility problems.
+Adobe Flash used to be one of the most widely available technologies used on the web.
+For developers, the ability to program one multimedia presentation that could be viewed the same on nearly all computers made the technology very appealing.
+However, technology has quickly shifted away from using Flash to other technologies, such as HTML5.
+For individuals with disabilities, Flash always introduced unique accessibility problems, many of which are adequately addressed by HTML5 and other web technologies.

-Because of the multimedia nature of Flash, it can be used to deliver content through many mediums: graphics, text, video, audio, etc. Its power and flexibility give it potential to present web content in a fully accessible manner.
-Here are some examples of how Flash can increase accessibility:
+Because of the multimedia nature of Flash, it can be used to deliver content through many mediums: graphics, text, video, audio, etc. Its power and flexibility give it potential to present web content in unique, and potentially accessible, ways.
+Here are some examples of how Flash could be used to increase accessibility:

 - Engaging: Flash can engage learners through interactivity, animation, sound, graphics, and many other ways.
 Individuals with learning or cognitive disabilities can better comprehend and focus on some Flash content.
 Flash multimedia can be used to supplement static HTML content.